Income Tax Tables in the Philippines (2022)

 How to compute income taxes under the new TRAIN law?

-The Bureau of Internal Revenue (BIR) explained this in Revenue Regulation No. 8-2018 (RR 2018) which the BIR released in 2018.
 The formula to follow is simple.
-The formula to compute income tax due, under the graduated income tax rates of TRAIN, is:
+The formula that can be used to compute income tax due, under TRAIN’s graduated income tax rates, is:

 INCOME TAX DUE = a + (b x c)